psun03/ArduNest/README.md

 # Files
 Arduino INO File: <br/>
-AruNest.ino - This file is the logic behind the AruNest.
+ArduNest.ino - This file is the logic behind the ArduNest.
 This handles the buttons events, displays information on the LCD, and sends requests to the remote server.

 Libriries Used:
 - LCDKeypad - https://github.com/dzindra/LCDKeypad/releases/tag/v1.1.0